emmogrin/drosera-trap-full-setup/README.md

 Your GitHub username

-Your Holesky EVM private key (0.2 ETH recommended)
+Your Holesky EVM private key (0.2 - 0.3 ETH recommended)

-Your Ethereum Holesky RPC (e.g., from Alchemy)
+Your Ethereum Holesky RPC (e.g., from Alchemy or QuickNode)

 🟠 If you're a new user, choose No when asked if you're existing.

-🚨 After deploying, go to https://app.drosera.io and Bloom your Trap to activate it.
+🚨 After deploying, go to https://app.drosera.io click on traps owned and Bloom your Trap to activate it (0.02 eth is fine if you don't have much😞).

 ---